 Music.
 “The food of love” (Shakespeare), “the sound of feelings” (Georgia Cates), “the pleasure which human nature cannot do without” (Confucious).
 Everyone enjoys music, so why not use it in your ESL classroom?
-Teaching through music can help with retaining words and information, elevate or calm a mood and inspire discussions.
+When teaching English – both to kids and to adults – music can help with retaining words and information, elevate or calm a mood and inspire discussions.
 All ages can enjoy English music and teachers can relate songs to almost any topic or activity.

 Here are my tips on how to use music in the ESL classroom.